Kentucky–North Carolina basketball rivalry: December 3, 2005: UNC 83, #10 UK 79

-North Carolina lost the core of their national championship team, including promising freshman Marvin Williams to the National Basketball Association draft and were an extremely young, inexperienced and unproven team when they arrived in Lexington early in the season.
-The Wildcats, on the other hand, were a relatively experienced team with what was expected to be a talented sophomore class ready for a breakout season.
-The Wildcats began the game as most expected by taking a 16–10 lead, but the young Tar Heels weren't fazed by the crowd and went on a 15–3 run of their own to claim the lead.
+North Carolina lost the core of their national championship team, including promising freshman Marvin Williams, the #2 overall pick in the National Basketball Association draft and were an extremely young, inexperienced and unproven team when they arrived in Lexington early in the season.
+The Wildcats, on the other hand, were a relatively experienced team with what was expected to be a talented sophomore class.
+The Wildcats began the game as most expected by taking a 16–10 lead, but the young Tar Heels weren't fazed by the Lexington crowd and went on a 15–3 run of their own to claim the lead.
 North Carolina hit seven three-pointers in the first half en route to a twelve-point lead at halftime 44–32.

 Kentucky tightened the margin in the second half, scoring the first seven points after intermission, but could never get over the hump.
 UNC controlled the boards, mainly due to freshman sensation Tyler Hansbrough and senior David Noel.
 Other Tar Heels such as Reyshawn Terry (who led all scorers with 25), Bobby Frasor and Wes Miller all contributed key baskets throughout the game, keeping the Wildcats in check.
 For their part, Kentucky kept the game tight throughout the second half but mental mistakes at key moments and other lapses such as an inability to keep UNC from getting offensive rebounds doomed them to the loss.